 Jennifer hosted a special event for a family shelter in Maryland, in which she inspired children to create their own shirt.
 The children were encouraged to decorate shirts with their own visions of art reflecting their hope for the future.
 Jennifer also designed art for local bands.
 Most recently, she created a t-shirt design for Adam Kowalzyk’s band, ALOW, depicting their first single, “Behind the Screen.”

 A lifelong fan of horror movies, Jennifer recently began a line of illustrations inspired by her love of the macabre.
 She frequently attends horror movie conventions and found her place selling her art among horror lovers like herself.
 She has also branched out as an illustrator for her sister, whose poetic talents pair nicely with Jennifer’s appreciation for dark horror themed art.
 This collaboration will expand Jennifer’s career and extend her art into a whole new world of networks, allowing more art aficionados to appreciate her talents.

 Actors Tony Todd and Ted Raimi have purchased artwork and most recently, Jenn has been hired by Hot Topic as a creator.
-She will design merchandise for their website which will be available in early 2020.
+She designed merchandise for their website which is available now.